How we are making our workshops, events & classes as safe as possible during this time...

 In school settings, we are more than happy to work outside should the weather allow or in a school hall if the area is reserved for the 'bubble' we are working with only.
 The most ideal space would be the classroom of the ‘bubble’ that are participating in the workshop.
 This assists in keeping movement around the building to a minimum.
 For events we will discuss our creative space requirements during the contract process.

-Workshops and performances will be adapted to incorporate social distancing, as with creative workshops there are often role play and drama based activities, these elements are an important part of what we do and will still take place where safe to do so often focusing on performance as an individual.
+Workshops and performances may need to be adapted to incorporate social distancing, as with creative workshops there are often role play and drama based activities, these elements are an important part of what we do and will still take place where safe to do so often focusing on performance as an individual.
 The focus will be taken away from face to face contact and the time spent on such activities will be kept to a minimum.
-In regards to performances where the ReachOut team are performing, all performances will be created with the safety of our staff and audience in mind, with rehearsals taking place in a socially distanced format, stage direction to incorporate safety measures and where necessary the use of PPE such as masks and visors.
-Currently, due to government guidelines, we are not offering singing as an option within our work - we will adapt performances to incorporate this when it is appropriate and safe to do so.
+In regards to performances where the ReachOut team are performing, all performances will be created with the safety of our staff and audience in mind and in line with the current government guidelines, masks may be required to be worn by our audiences dependent on the venue and performance.
+We ask that our clients respect the choices we make in order to maintain the safety of our staff and audience members.

-We take the safety of the students and staff we work with as well as our own team very seriously.
+We take the safety of our clients and the school staff and children we work with as well as our own team very seriously.
 We feel confident in being able to deliver a safe, engaging experience to your students and hope that our practices above demonstrate that.